 Some people might use the Zuuloo to create a duplicate of themselves to free up precious time or increase their work output.
 Others will use it to create a digital assistant—either robotic or virtual.
 Public personalities could use them for marketing purposes.
 It might also be possible to reverse the process and upload memories of your duplicate into your own cerebral cortex, which would give you the possibility of being at two places simultaneously.

-I would like to thank Martin Rico for creating the images of Zuuloo concept.
+The Zuuloo concept was imagined in July 2017 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Atasha robotic flight attendant and the Horus flying superbike.